Now question in NFL is: Does Gruden reflect broader culture?

 “One hundred percent, I think the league is at the forefront,” he said, “and they’re going to be doing more.”

-AP Pro Football Writers Dave Campbell, Schuyler Dixon, Josh Dubow, Mark Long, Rob Maaddi, Arnie Stapleton, Teresa M. Walker, Dennis Waszak Jr. and Barry Wilner, and AP Sports Writers David Brandt, Tom Canavan, Larry Lage, Steve Megargee and Tim Reynolds contributed to this report.
+AP Pro Football Writers Dave Campbell, Schuyler Dixon, Josh Dubow, Mark Long, Rob Maaddi, Arnie Stapleton, Teresa M. Walker, Dennis Waszak Jr. and Barry Wilner, and AP Sports Writers Greg Beacham, Tim Booth, David Brandt, Tom Canavan, Larry Lage, Steve Megargee, Tim Reynolds and Tom Withers contributed to this report.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL